 - Improves lubrication in your dog’s joints

-It can take several weeks before seeing any noticeable improvements, several months for real results.
+It can take several weeks to see any noticeable improvements from glucosamine supplements and several months for actual results.

-Dogs who couldn’t walk now able to go for short walks, long walks or even runs, to dogs who have shown no improvement.
+Results range from dogs who couldn’t walk but can now go for short walks, long walks, or even runs to dogs who have shown no improvement.

-Overall, people are very pleased with the results they’ve seen in their dogs.
+Overall, most dog owners are very pleased with the results they’ve seen in their dogs.

 Chondroitin